Table of contents

-In order to have mobile messages turned on your Action Network group, you need to sign up for a Mobile Messaging Partnership, once it's available.
+In order to have mobile messages turned on your Action Network group, you need to sign up for the Mobile Messaging Add On.
 Give us a couple days to get it set up (please).
 You can sign up and find out pricing for the US here.
 Click here for pricing in Canada.
 Click here for pricing in other countries.

 Once you make your payment on Chargebee, we'll set you up with your high-volume toll free number or short code and sending speed, depending on what you chose when you set up your partnership.

 There's two types of numbers you can use — toll free numbers and short codes.
 There's differences between them, so let's break down which type is best for you: